RichardRed0x/politeia-digest/README.md

 ## Title, submission/vote date and short description for proposal

 ### Short summary pieces or making the case for/against by named community members

+### Matrix links to significant bridged channel discussions about the proposal